kaenkogashi/DHR-WebImages/README.md

 Image_ID: image id of DHR

 p1x1,	p1y1,	p1x2 ,p1y2: DHR's person1 bounding box upper left and lower right's x,y coordinate.
+All coordinates are after the image has been scaled to 640 pixels in height or width.

 p2x1,	p2y1,	p2x2 ,p2y2: DHR's person2 bounding box upper left and lower right's x,y coordinate.
+All coordinates are after the image has been scaled to 640 pixels in height or width.

 DHR_Verb_Id_1,	DHR_Verb_Id_2,	DHR_Verb_Id_3: DHR's verb ID.